sithiz/clone/README.md

 Run the code and read the error message in the terminal.
 Using information from the error message (line numbers, etc.), debug the code and make it work.

-At the same time, write a comment below the code that specifies what _type_ of error it was.
+At the same time, write a comment above the code that specifies what _type_ of error it was.
 Example, if you get this:

 ![](https://i.imgur.com/KRHtmPM.png)